pykale/pykale/examples/dti_prediction/README.md

 baseline in open BindingDB datasets.
 BindingDB is a public, web-accessible database of measured binding affinities.

 ### 2. DeepDTA
-DeepDTA is the modeling of protein sequences and compound 1D representations with convolutional neural networks (CNNs).
+[DeepDTA](https://academic.oup.com/bioinformatics/article/34/17/i821/5093245) is the modeling of protein sequences and compound 1D representations with convolutional neural networks (CNNs).
 The whole architecture of DeepDTA is shown below.

 ![DeepDTA](figures/deepdta.png)

 ### 3. Datasets
 We introduce **three datasets** from BindingDB distinguished with different affinity measurement metrics (**Kd, IC50 and Ki**).
-They are acquired from Therapeutics Data Commons (TDC), which is a collection of machine learning tasks spread across different domains of therapeutics.
+They are acquired from [Therapeutics Data Commons](https://tdcommons.ai/) (TDC), which is a collection of machine learning tasks spread across different domains of therapeutics.

 **Dataset statistics** (# of DTI pairs, # of drugs, # of proteins): 52,284/10,665/1,413 for Kd, 991,486/549,205/5,078
 for IC50, and 375,032/174,662/3,070 for Ki.

-This figure is the binding affinity distribution for the three datasets respectively, and the metrics values have been transformed into log space.
+This figure is the binding affinity distribution for the three datasets respectively, and the metrics values (X-axis) have been transformed into log space.
 ![Binding affinity distribution](figures/bindingdb.jpg)

-### Requirements
+### 4. Requirements
 You'll need to install the external TDC and RDKit packages for running the example codes.

 ```